Ranking on Google used to be the Holy Grail of Internet marketing. how to get top ranking on Google is foremost for all internet marketers.

 Because the more words you use the more words Google will be spidering.
 It doesn’t take them much longer to spidering long content, but it does make a big difference in terms of ranking on Google.
 Over time you can build an authority blog with a lot of great content that is ranking all over Google in the niche you are in.

 Getting your blog link on other people’s blogs is a way to boost your rankings.
-Google still use page rank to determine the value of a page.
+Google still uses page rank to determine the value of a page.

 Work at getting links back to all of your pages and posts.
-Help yourself out by bookmarking them into your social accounts.
+Help yourself out by bookmarking them on your social accounts.

 Also, use guest blogging as a way to get a quality link back to your blog.
 Most guest articles are allowed to have a bio box with a link to them in it.

-It’s always going to be hard to rank on the top of Google because of the competition.
-However, targeting longer keyword phrases, with less competition, is one way to rank the top of Google in virtually any niche.
+It’s always going to be hard to rank at the top of Google because of the competition.
+However, targeting longer keyword phrases, with less competition, is one way to rank at the top of Google in virtually any niche.